Approach

 How do you prioritize which portfolio companies get AI first?

-Based on three factors: readiness (does the data exist?), ROI potential (what's the EBITDA impact?), and speed (how fast can we show results?).
-We rank every portco and use case against these criteria.
+Three factors: readiness (does the data exist?), ROI (what's the EBITDA impact?), and speed (how fast can we show results?).
+We rank every portco and use case against these.
 The answer is usually obvious once you see the data.
 Most operating partners already have a gut sense of which companies are ready.
-The assessment confirms it with numbers the IC can support.
+The review confirms it with numbers the IC can support.

 We have 15 portfolio companies.
 How does this scale?

-We don't implement at all 15 simultaneously.
+We don't roll out to all 15 at once.
 Start with 2-3 that score highest on readiness and ROI.
 Build proof points.
 Then use those playbooks across the rest.
-By portco #5, implementations take half the time because the approach is proven.
-The assessment covers all 15 up front so you have a complete picture, but execution is staged for maximum speed and minimum risk.
+By portco #5, implementations take half the time.
+The review covers all 15 up front, but execution is staged for max speed and minimum risk.

 What if our portco CEOs are resistant to AI?